 What is sideloading?

-‘Sideloading’ is the term generally applied to content loaded onto some types of modern computers from sources not explicitly approved by content reviewers.
-The term itself, and the definition, can sound a bit scary.
-While care should be taken when participating in such activity, the term also applies to everyday tech situations.
+‘Sideloading’ is a term applied to content loaded onto modern computers from sources not explicitly approved by content reviewers.
+It can sound scary, and while you should take care when sideloading, the term also applies to everyday tech situations.
 For example, downloading a unverified program from a site on the Internet and installing it on Windows is technically sideloading.
-Proceed with caution, then, but it’s not always as scary as it sounds.
+Proceed with caution, but it’s not always as scary as it sounds.